stuvusIT/ansible_slapd_config/README.md

 **All variables must be quoted when they contain spaces!**"

-This role requires the variables that are exported by `slapd-base`, so run it first or check out the variables to set there.
 There are some role-global variables:

 | Name                            | Required                 | Default         | Description                                                                     |